arnesh8901-maker/adbu_canteen_portal/README.md

-ADBU Canteen Review & Management System
+🍔 ADBU Canteen Review & Management System
-Project Overview
-This project is developed for Assam Don Bosco University to digitalize the campus canteen operations.
-It replaces the manual menu system with a web-based portal, allowing students to check the live menu and provide instant feedback through their mobile devices or PCs.
-Core Features
-Dual Login System: Secure and separate authentication for Students and the Canteen Administrator.
-Live Menu Updates: Real-time display of available food items along with their current prices.
-Student Feedback Mechanism: Integrated star-rating and comment system to help the management improve food quality.
-Modern User Interface: Features a professional Dark Mode toggle and a sleek Slim Footer for better navigation.
-Fully Responsive: Optimized layout that works perfectly across desktops, tablets, and mobile phones.
-Technical Stack
-Frontend: HTML5, CSS3, JavaScript
-Backend: PHP
-Database: MySQL
-Environment: XAMPP (Localhost)
+What is this project?
+I developed this portal specifically for Assam Don Bosco University.
+The main idea was to make our canteen experience digital.
+Instead of waiting or asking for the menu, students can just log in and check what's cooking today and how much it costs.
+Also, they can leave honest reviews to help the canteen improve.
+Cool Features:
+Student & Admin Login: Separate sections for users and the canteen manager.
+Live Menu: No more manual charts.
+Prices and items are updated in real-time.
+Review & Star Ratings: Students can rate dishes (1 to 5 stars) and write comments.
+Dark Mode: Added a toggle because let's be honest, we all love dark themes at night.
+Responsive Layout: It works smoothly on any mobile screen or laptop.
-How to Run This Project
+How to set it up on your PC:
-Download: Download or clone this repository into your C:\xampp\htdocs\ folder.
+Download the code: Just download the zip or clone it into your C:\xampp\htdocs\ folder.
-Database Configuration:
-Open phpMyAdmin.
+Setup the Database: * Open phpMyAdmin.
-Create a new database named canteen_db.
+Create a new database called canteen_db.
-Import the database.sql file provided in this repository.
+Import the database.sql file that I've included in this folder.
-Start Services: Open XAMPP Control Panel and start Apache and MySQL.
-Access Portal: Open any browser and go to: localhost/adbu_canteen/register.php.
-Video Demonstration
-You can watch the full project walkthrough and installation guide here:
+Run it: Start Apache and MySQL from XAMPP, then open your browser and type: localhost/adbu_canteen_portal/index.php Built Using:
+HTML & CSS for the layout.
+JavaScript for the Dark Mode and UI tricks.
+PHP for all the backend logic.
+MySQL for storing data.
+📺 Project Walkthrough (Video):
+I have recorded a full demo showing how to install and use this system.
+Check it out here:
+[PASTE YOUR YOUTUBE LINK HERE]